Continuing Competence Program (CCP)

 CCP Compliance Audit

-The Compliance Audit is also a means for the CMLTA to evaluate the CCP structure, format, content, and requirements as part of a good governance model.
-The CMLTA utilizes the Compliance Audit as a hands-on tool to monitor levels of CCP compliance.
-As the pass rate is a reflection of the effectiveness of this element of the CCP, when pass rates fall below targeted levels, the CMLTA will examine this program with the intent to revise or provide the necessary clarification to Regulated Members.
+As a component of a good governance model, the CMLTA periodically evaluates the CCP structure, format, content, and requirements.
+The CMLTA utilizes the CCP Compliance Audit as a hands-on tool to monitor levels of CCP compliance.
+As the pass rate is a reflection of the effectiveness of this element of the CCP, when pass rates fall below targeted levels, the CMLTA examines CCP Compliance Audit specifics with the intent to revise, improve, or provide the necessary clarification to Regulated Members.

 To ensure timeliness, fairness, and to meet fiduciary responsibilities, the CMLTA uses electronic means (email) as the primary source for all communication.
 All Regulated Members are responsible for receiving, reviewing, and where necessary; responding to all communications from the CMLTA.